AToMPM/atompm/doc/workflows.rst

 Workflow parameters are specified once per workflow; however, run-time parameters must be manually specified each time the workflow is executed.
 Therefore, a *Dependency* link can be specified between different tasks that share the same run-time parameters.

 A dependency link specifies which attribute from the target task gets its value from an attribute in the source task.
-For example, the location of the *SaveModel task is the same as the location of the \texttt{OpenModel}when saving a model we just opened and modified.
+For example, the location of the *SaveModel* task is the same as the location of the \texttt{OpenModel} when saving a model we just opened and modified.

 Example Workflow for Creating a DSL